 Meat-Free has never been an unknown term for myself.
 My aunty is Vegetarian so I have grown up knowing you can survive healthily without consuming meat, however, I was raised within a Spanish-Irish household where red meat, poultry and fish was consumed for breakfast, lunch and dinner with vegetarianism being a strange way of living.

 However, Veganism was something I only recently come across on Youtube and Instagram.
 It was kinda fascinating that people not only didn’t consume meat but also animal by-products like dairy and honey.
 I followed accounts such as mommytang and high-carb Hannah for meal inspiration and gradually began reducing my meat intake without really realising it.
 Then 6 months ago Myself, Michael and our two girls transitioned fully vegan.
 This wasn’t a decision we took lightly as our children’s health is important but we thought what could possibly be a better lifestyle than plant-based?
 After all doctors and health professionals are constantly telling us to consume more fruit and veg!

-buy cheap prednisone online So I thought I’d share a few tips that maybe you will find helpful if you’re considering going vegan.
+buy prednisolone eye drops So I thought I’d share a few tips that maybe you will find helpful if you’re considering going vegan.

 Figure out your “Why”

 Throughout watching “What the health” and “Earthlings” documentaries, concepts started to click in my mind as if I was removing foggy glasses.
 My mind was in horror, shock and I became overwhelmed with anger, which was a surprise I guess I was connecting on a higher level.
 I felt nauseous but I knew it was necessary; there was no way of getting around these feelings.
 As much as I didn’t want to think about it, this was real!